Aduhkiss/NickPlus/README.md

 ## Commands

 * /nick <Player> - Disguises your Name, Displayname and sets your skin as the selected player
 * /lookup <Player> - Check if a player is who they say they are.
-See if the player you see is a nicked youtuber
+See if the player you see is currently nicked

 ## Permissions